PCManticore/pylint-talks/presentation.rst

 Static analysis shortcomings
 ============================

+* static analysis is great

-* you can't fully understand code when
+* but you can't fully understand code when:

    * dynamic code is invoked